 Global economy is an increasingly Knowledge-Based Economy.

-The field of Criminology and Forensics may rely on IT to an even greater extent in its use of DNA evidence and computerized crime investigation techniques.
+The field of criminology and forensics may rely on IT to an even greater extent in its use of DNA evidence and computerized crime investigation techniques.
 Although glamorized to an extent, the television series CSI, NCIS, Numb3rs and others present the germ of a presentation of IT vitality and necessity in crime investigation.
-In fact, gaining the release of the wrongfully imprisoned in the 1980s - onward is possible with DNA analysis techniques and non-genetic computer modeling available in the 21st century to analyze these cases more precisely and in finer detail.
+In fact, gaining the release of the wrongfully imprisoned in the 1980s forward is possible with DNA analysis and non-genetic computer modeling available in the 21st century to scrutinize these cases more precisely and in finer detail.

 The original proponent of such detail and evidential analysis [The Court of Last Resort, in partnership with Esquire Magazine] was attorney and author Erle Stanley Gardner, who wrote about criminal analysis in his crime novels until he died at an advanced age.
 Information was his business and he told us until his death in 1970 that it should be ours as well.
 Now it is.